It’s safe to say we all knew sales tax would hit ecommerce someday. Well, someday was June 18, 2018, thanks to the Wayfair ruling.

 First steps toward compliance

 - Determine where your sales tax liabilities lie.
 Review your sales volume and locations, number of transactions, inventory locations, remote employees or referrers by state or jurisdiction.
 Due diligence will help you identify what states you need to collect sales tax in and what each state’s economic threshold is.
-Here’s a time-saving Sales Tax and Transactions Checker that will determine that for you (with a 30-day free trial, no credit card needed).

 - Once nexus has been established, you need to register as a retailer in your nexus states.
 You can do it yourself by downloading any state’s form here or have a service do the registration for you.
 Once registrations are submitted, the seller begins collecting sales tax.